web-vision/wv_deepltranslate/Documentation/Administration/Access/Index.rst

 ..  note::

-    In order to be able to use the backend group authorisations, an update to the latest version of the `wv_deepltranslate` is required.
+    In order to be able to use the backend group authorisations, an update to the latest version of the :php:`deepltranslate_core` (:php:`web-vision/deepltranslate-core`).

 ..  confval:: Allowed Translate